Medium modifications to jet angularities using SCET with Glauber gluons

 \subsection{Fixed-order hard matching functions}

 The hard matching functions ${\cal H}_{c\to i}(z, p_T R, \mu)$ encode in them any radiation with virtuality of the order of ${\cal O}(p_T R)$, i.e., radiation that fails to pass the jet algorithm constraint.
 Up to NLO, it has been shown that they can be obtained by the out-of-jet radiation diagrams for the inclusive jet substructure observables~\cite{Kang:2016ehg}.
-For the $k_{t}$-type jets, the one-loop hard matching functions are given by